What Is a Headache Behind the Eye?

 Medication for headache behind the eye

 Over-the-counter pain medicine can ease occasional headaches.
-It may even help with migraines if you take it early enough.
-Doctors often recommend acetaminophen (Tylenol) or nonsteroidal anti-inflammatory drugs (NSAIDs) like ibuprofen (Advil, Motrin) or naproxen (Aleve).
+It may even help with migraine if you take it early enough.
+Doctors often recommend acetaminophen or nonsteroidal anti-inflammatory drugs (NSAIDs) like ibuprofen or naproxen.
 But remember that taking them too often can trigger overuse headaches.

 Sometimes, prescription drugs are the only things that will ease migraine pain.
 Some of the most common are triptans such as almotriptan (Axert), eletriptan (Relpax), rizatriptan (Maxalt), sumatriptan (Imitrex), and zolmitriptan (Zomig).
 They help most people within 2 hours if taken early enough.
 People who get chronic migraines often take medicine like beta-blockers or antidepressants every day to help cut back on how many they have.